-A five-member board, elected officials that consist of the Town Supervisor for a two year term, and Town Council Members for a four year term; that meets the 2nd Wednesday of each month at 7:00 PM in the Town Hall Main Meeting Room.
+A five-member, elected board, consisting of the Town Supervisor and four Town Council Members.
+The Supervisor is elected to a two-year term, and Town Council Members to a four-year term.
+The Board meets the 2nd Wednesday of each month at 7:00 PM in the Town Hall Main Meeting Room.
 This is a legally constituted board that makes decisions and policies for the Town of Chili.

-All meetings are subject to change and they will be posted at the meeting site of the meeting location and on the Town’s web site.
+All meetings are subject to change, and the time and location are posted on the Town’s web site.

 David and Karen along with his son reside at 2 Wheat Hill in the Chili Center area.
 David enjoys the pleasures of having his son do all the things his father did with him.
 The Dunning’s moved to Chili in 2001 and chose our community to live, grow, and retire in.